Nonprofit Certificate Intensive Track

 What are the requirements to complete this program?

-Students must attend and participant in 100% of total sessions, complete all assigned pre-assignments provided, and pay tuition in full in order to receive the completion certificate.
-Classes are held ftom 9:00 am - 4:00 pm.
+Students must attend and participate in 100% of total sessions, complete all assigned pre-assignments provided, and pay tuition in full in order to receive the completion certificate.
+Classes are held from 9:00 am - 4:00 pm Eastern Time.

 Why earn the Duke Certificate in Nonprofit Management?